compulim/react-chain-of-responsibility/README.md

 ### Registering component using functional pattern

-The `asMiddleware()` is a helper function to turn a React component into a component middleware for simpler registration.
+The `asMiddleware()` is a helper function to turn a React component into a middleware for simpler registration.
 As it operates in render-time, there are disadvantages.
 For example, a VDOM node is always required.

-If precise rendering control is a requirement, consider registering the component natively using functional programming.
+If precise rendering control is required, consider registering the component natively using functional programming.

 The following code snippet shows the conversion from the `<Image>` middleware component in our previous sample, into a component registered via functional programming.